 Dr Al-Jawad teaches different courses like Fundamentals of Computing, Multimedia Systems, Networking, Web Technologies, and Programming at different levels.
 He also supervises undergraduate and postgraduate projects.

-Dr Maysson Ibrahim, Lecturer in Computing
+Dr Maysson Ibrahim, Senior Lecturer in Computing

 Maysson holds a PhD in Bioinformatics and BEng in Software Engineering and Information Systems.
 She is the module lead for the Data Exploration and Visualisation, and Systems and Tools for Data Science in the MSc Applied Data Science programme.